 Finalizing color, tone and texture.

 BUILDING UP COLOR (cont.): The process of building up the depth of color, texture and tone of the dog's coat was concluded with a final wash of dark brown paint.
 This color was also stippled and hatched to heighten the detail of tone and texture, particularly in some of the darker areas of the image.

 PAINTING THE BACKGROUND: The colors of the background (brick red and sky blue) were chosen to represent the setting where Holly sat (against a brick wall on a sunny day) without actually drawing it in detail as it could detract from the image.
 These areas of color were applied in thin transparent washes which were then stippled with small brushes to gradually even them out.

 The Final Image

-COMPLETING THE IMAGE: Finally, the painting of the background was gradually refined and completed by more careful stippling while some darker brown and blue tones were applied to contrast and highlight the lighter sections of the outline.
+COMPLETING THE IMAGE: Finally, the painting of the background was gradually refined and unified by more careful stippling, while some darker brown and blue tones were applied to contrast and highlight the lighter sections of the outline.

-The aim of this project was to paint a recognizable portrait of Holly but, like any artwork you attempt, it is also a careful balance of abstract elements like color, tone and texture unified by an appropriate choice of medium and suitable technique for the subject.
+The aim of this project was to paint a recognizable portrait of Holly in watercolors.
+A true likeness is important but, as with any artwork you attempt, its success depends on the careful balance of its abstract elements (color, tone and texture) and how they are applied using a suitable painting technique that is sympathetic to the subject.